 In these pages we've tried to accumulate as much information as possible, both locally and nationally, to help find the right information, advice and support for children, young people and their families.
 This also includes national charities and voluntary organisations that support families with things like equipment, resources and respite care.

 The Coventry Special Educational Needs and Disability (SEND) Local Offer brings together information for children and young people with special educational needs and disabilities and their families.
-The SEND Local Offer will cover services available to the public across education, health and social care:
+The SEND Local Offer covers services available to the public across education, health and social care:

-You can find details of social care services for children and young people with Special Educational Needs contained within the Local offer here.
+Details of social care services for children and young people with Special Educational Needs contained within the Local Offer.

-You can also find further , and also.
+You can also find further information, advice and support through:

 For young people over the age of 18, statutory duties are laid out in the Care Act 2014.
 The Act seeks to:

 A guide for strategic leaders in children's and adults services, front line managers, social workers and staff working in social care assessment teams.